-Most of the plant grow in potting mix, some plants need different types of soil like lime and citrus plants need more acidic soil.
+Most of the plants grow in potting mix, some plants need different types of soil like lime, and citrus plants need more acidic soil.
 So, change the compositions of soil as per the soil requirement.

 Get the potting mixes from the nurseries, if it is costly prepare them yourself.
 Buy some ingredients and create own compost and prepare homemade mix.

 Preparation of Home Made Potting Mix for Terrace Gardening